 4. Integrate Good Nutrition

 Jane Byrne, project manager at Firstcare, notes that, “Regardless of age, maintaining acceptable nutrition practices is vital to good health.
 Seniors must integrate good nutrition with an exercise regime to ensure that their body performs at maximum.”
 Frequent consumption of fruits, vegetables, whole grains and lean proteins ensures your body gets the energy it deserves.
 Don’t forget to stay hydrated by drinking lots of water.
+Learn more about the Waterdrop water filter.

 5. Get an Exercise Buddy